JuliaGlick/ReactCoderJG/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+# Chihiro Ramen

+## Proyecto Final De Curso de React

+This is a React based Ecommerce and a Final Project of the React Course of Coderhouse.

 Currently, two official plugins are available: